-Mitigation strategy Description 1.
-Replace high-bleed devices with low-bleed or zero-bleed devices.
-1a.
-Replace pneumatic devices with electrical or solar-powered devices.
-1b.
-Replace pneumatic controllers with mechanical controllers.
-1c.
-Replace high-bleed devices with intermittent-vent or low-bleed devices.
-2. Use compressed air rather than natural gas to drive pneumatic devices Use compressed air generated on-site to drive devices.
-Use compressed air generated on-site to drive devices.
-3. Carry out regular inspections and repair or replace items where necessary.
-A small proportion of controllers that are not working properly may be responsible for the many of the methane emissions associated with controllers.
+Mitigation strategy Description Replace high-bleed devices with low-bleed or zero-bleed devices 1a Replace pneumatic devices with electrical or solar-powered devices. low bleed of zero bleed devices 1b Replace pneumatic controllers with mechanical controllers.
+1c Replace high-bleed devices with intermittent-vent or low-bleed devices.
+Use compressed air rather than natural gas to drive pneumatic devices Use compressed air generated on-site to drive devices.
+Capture vented gas or send vented gas to a gas fired engine Send vented gas to a vapor recovery unit (VRU) Carry out regular inspections and repair or replace items where necessary A small proportion of controllers that are not working properly may be responsible for the many of the methane emissions associated with controllers.
 If controllers with high emissions due to faults can be identified, they can be repaired or replaced.